Use forwarders to get data into Splunk Enterprise

 Forwarders get data from remote machines.
-They represent a more robust solution than raw network feeds, with their capabilities for the following actions:
+Unlike raw network feeds, forwarders have the following capabilities:

-Forwarders usually do not index the data, but rather forward the data to a Splunk deployment that does the indexing and searching.
-A Splunk deployment can process data that comes from many forwarders.
+Forwarders usually do not index the data, but instead, forward the data to a Splunk Enterprise deployment that does the indexing and searching.
+A Splunk Enterprise deployment can process data that comes from many forwarders.
 For detailed information on forwarders, see the Forwarding Data or Universal Forwarder manuals.